awt/turqlom-index-blog/about.md

 #### It allows anyone to publish a blog anonymously.

 Anonymity is becoming harder to achieve on the web.
-As we now know, if you use any sort of centralized service, be it web mail or a blogging platform, you must assume that your identity is known not only to the service provider, but to one or more intelligence, law enforcement, and government agencies.
+As we now know, use of any sort of centralized service, be it web mail or a blogging platform, assures that your identity is known not only to the service provider, but to one or more intelligence, law enforcement, and government agencies, and is associated with your use.
 I believe that people can think and express themselves more freely if they are free of the threat of retribution from individuals or authorities.

 #### It serves as a bridge between Bitmessage and the internet at large.